-Obstetric fistula is a vast problem affecting half a million of the world’s poorest women.
+Obstetric fistula is a vast problem affecting around one million of the world’s poorest women.
 Fistula Foundation plays a vital role in helping these women and working to end the suffering caused by fistula worldwide.
 We provide funding to the very best organizations helping in the places where the need for obstetric fistula surgery treatment is greatest.
 We focus on three things: patients, doctors and facilities.
 And we have a strong track record of identifying, assessing and partnering with the most respected, productive and effective hospitals and dedicated local doctors.
 One of our key strengths is our ability to move quickly and help provide funding for what is needed to advance care on the ground.

 Funding More Local, Skilled Fistula Surgeons

 A major obstacle to providing fistula treatment throughout the world is the lack of suitably trained surgeons.
 Not only does a fistula repair surgery require more training than some other corrective surgeries, but the global pool of trained fistula surgeons is much more limited, in part, because obstetric fistula has largely ceased to be a problem in the developed world.

 Obstructed labor in the developed world is nowadays routinely taken care of in most cases before a fistula can develop, thanks to vast improvements in maternal health care and widespread access to Caesarean section deliveries.
 Thus, surgeons in the developed world rarely have experience in treating the condition – making the number of qualified surgeons in the world very small.